 It’s believed that earthworms simply burrow deeper into the soil to escape the heat, and come back to the surface when conditions are ideal.
-As for beneficial soil organisms, many of them are able to either survive solarization (such as mycorrhizal fungi, which are highly heat tolerant).
+As for beneficial soil organisms, many of them are able to survive solarization (such as mycorrhizal fungi, which are highly heat tolerant).

-In fact, the increased numbers of beneficial microbes can make the soil more resistant to pathogens after solarization (as opposed to nonsolarized or fumigated soil).
+In fact, the increased numbers of beneficial microbes can make the soil more resistant to pathogens after solarization (versus non-solarized or fumigated soil).

 Soil solarization works by trapping radiant energy from the sun under a thin plastic tarp to heat the soil at temperatures high enough to kill soil organisms.

 Soil temperatures of at least 99°F, held steady for about four weeks, will prevent the emergence of many annual weeds and mesophilic fungi, which are the majority of common plant pathogens.

 Soil solarization is less effective in the spring, even if your garden is bathed in sunshine all day.
 The mild weather does little to control soilborne diseases, so it’s not worth the effort to try early in the year before you start your planting.

-Before you begin, remove all the plants and mulch from the bed.
+Before you begin, remove all the plants and mulch from the garden bed.
 If they were affected by disease, bag and trash them.

 For successful solarization, the soil should be smooth and flat to allow the plastic to lay snug against it.
-Till or turn over the soil and remove or break up any clods, rocks, weeds, and plant debris.
+Till or turn over the soil and remove or break up any clods, rocks, sticks, and hard roots.
 You don’t want anything in the soil that could potentially tear or puncture the plastic.

 Studies have shown that adding organic animal- or plant-based amendments (such as aged animal manure or cover crop residues, especially Brassicaceae cover crops like mustard) before solarizing improves its efficacy.
-The amendments not only increase the rate of heat generation in the soil, but also its heat-carrying capacity.
+The amendments not only increased the rate of heat generation in the soil, but also its heat-carrying capacity.
 And when it comes to soil solarization, more heat is always a good thing.

 So, if you have some composted chicken manure, worm castings, bat guano, green manure, or well-aged kitchen compost, go ahead and incorporate that into the top 3 to 4 inches of soil, and rake it in well.